 In his prior artistic endeavor, "Beauty of Time Passing (2023)," the designer undertook the ambitious task of introducing luminosity into interior spaces through the integration of data-driven meteorological landscapes and the strategic manipulation of light dispersion.
 The intentional use of glass bricks, with their capacity for reflective interplay, served as a conduit for cultivating a symbiotic relationship between the designed environment and the natural world, resulting in a nuanced nature-inspired ambiance within the domestic realm.In his current project, aptly titled "Ambience of Light," the artist remains dedicated to the same overarching goal while adopting a distinct modus operandi.
 Here, a profound exploration of the materiality intrinsic to wood and glass bricks takes precedence, as the designer endeavors to distill his vision into a more refined yet robust formal language.
 This deliberate departure from the previous methodology reflects a commitment to simplicity, underscoring a conscientious effort to attain a heightened aesthetic resonance through a judicious consideration of materials and their inherent expressive potential.

-The project, "Ambience of Light" was presented at OBJECT Rotterdam 2024 (Feb 2 - 4, 2024, HAKA-gebouw, Vierhavensstraat 40, 3029 BE Rotterdam).
+This project was presented at OBJECT Rotterdam 2024 (Feb 2 - 4, 2024, HAKA-gebouw, Vierhavensstraat 40, 3029 BE Rotterdam).

 The designer astutely recognized a resonance between the ethereal light reflections cast by European glass bricks in architectural contexts and the delicate luminosity emanating from Japanese-style lampstands adorned with candlelight, known as Andon (行燈).
 Both elements share a common purpose in introducing illumination to interior spaces, effecting a transformative ambiance characterized by soft warmth and aesthetic grace.
 This mutual endeavor contributes to the creation of a nuanced, comfortable atmosphere within the living space.